hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-chaincode-node.md

             </td>
             <td>
-                Removed the cron for the nightly 1.4 builds; this isn't the LTS release now.
-We would only publish a 1.4 release in very special cases.

-Signed-off-by: Matthew B White <whitemat@uk.ibm.com>
+                stub.invokeChaincode() receives a parameter `args` which is a string array having arguments to pass to the called chaicode.
+However, the current document explains the `args` is byte[][].
+This PR fixes the document issue above.

+Signed-off-by: Yuki Kondo <yuki.kondo.ob@hitachi.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-12 13:24:38 +0000 UTC
+        Created At 2022-01-25 01:18:15 +0000 UTC
     </div>
 </div>